mmmorris1975/aws-runas/docs/metadata_credentials.md

 To allow the program to communicate with the service 2 environment variables must be configured.
 The first configures the endpoint URL for the service, and is called `AWS_CONTAINER_CREDENTIALS_FULL_URI`.
-The other environment variable is `AWS_SHARED_CREDENTIALS_FILE`, for programs based on the Java SDK the environment variable is called `AWS_CREDENTIAL_PROFILES_FILE`.
+The other environment variable is `AWS_SHARED_CREDENTIALS_FILE`; for programs based on the Java SDK the environment variable is called `AWS_CREDENTIAL_PROFILES_FILE`.
 For example:

 ```shell